-What is a Fully Diluted Valuation (FDV) in Crypto?
+What is a Fully Diluted Valuation (FDV)?

-The crypto phrase FDV meaning is the total value of cryptocurrency tokens when all potential units are actively distributed in the market.
-The method calculates FDV through multiplication of token price times maximum supply tokens to provide investors with assessment of current asset value.
+Crypto investors use Fully Diluted Valuation (FDV) to determine the total market worth of a digital asset.
+The crypto phrase FDV means the total value of cryptocurrency tokens when all potential units are actively distributed in the market.
+The method calculates FDV through the multiplication of the token price times the maximum supply tokens to provide investors with an assessment of the current asset value.

 How FDV Is Calculated

-Factors Influencing FDV
+Factors Influencing Fully Diluted Valuation

 Several elements impact FDV, including: